cyberconnecthq/cyberconnect-docs-v2/docs/7_howto/1_buildanftsbtplatform/3_createprofilenft.md

 :::info

 Users can create as many profiles as they wish.
-There is also a `setPrimaryProfile` function in the Profile NFT's contract ABI that you can implement by following the same logic as the one described for the `createProfile`.
+There is also a `setPrimaryProfile` function in the Profile NFT's contract ABI that it can be implemented by following the same logic as the one described for `createProfile`.

 :::

-Let's take a closer look at the required params that the function is expecting: `CreateProfileParams`, `preData` and `postData`.
+Let's take a closer look at the required params that the function is expecting:

+-   `CreateProfileParams`;
+-   `preData`;
+-   `postData`.

 First, there are the `CreateProfileParams` that contain all the necessary information about a profile.
-The first 3 key-value pairs for this param are pretty self-explanatory: `to` is the user's wallet address, `handle` is the user's handle, and `avatar` is a URL link for the user's avatar.
+The first 3 key-value pairs for this param are pretty self-explanatory:

+-   `to` is the user's wallet address;
+-   `handle` is the user's handle;
+-   `avatar` is a URL link for the user's avatar.

 Then, there is `metadata`, and here is where the Profile NFT starts to shine because it allows you to get creative.
 It all depends on how your app will look and the information it will display.